It can be distressing for customers to experience damage to their property or items they own.

 - a report, including photos, from a surveyor or loss adjuster

-- a report from a specialist company, for example, those which specialise in claims for high-value contents
+- a report from a specialist company, for example, those that specialise in claims for high-value contents

 We’ll then weigh up the evidence to make a fair decision.